Powerful earthquakes off Japan's west coast prompt tsunami warnings

 That was followed by a major 7.6-magnitude quake just four minutes later, then a 6.1 magnitude temblor at 4:18 p.m., a 4.5 magnitude one at 4:23 p.m., a 4.6 magnitude quake at 4:29 p.m., and a 4.8 magnitude quake at 4:32.

-The first tsunami waves, around four feet high, hit Ishikawa prefecture's Wajima port about an hour after the quakes struck, and there were warnings of more possible tsunami, as high as 16 feet, still to come in Ishikawa.
+The first tsunami waves, around four feet high, hit Ishikawa prefecture's Wajima port about an hour after the quakes struck, and there were warnings of more tsunami, possibly as high as 16 feet, yet to come in Ishikawa.
+The "major tsunami warning" issued immediately after the powerful quakes was later downgraded to a tsunami warning, however.

 Presenters on the national broadcaster NHK urged people in the region to leave everything behind and move quickly to higher ground.